changshuotang/blog/content/blog/001-paxos/index.md

 ---
 title: Paxos Made Simple(r)
 date: "2020-06-03"
-description: "Paxos Made Simple was not very simple.
-Part I in my \"Shelter in place is boring, so I might as well read up on Distributed Systems\" series."
+description: "Paxos Made Simple was not very simple."
 ---

 Paxos is the distributed consensus algorithm that started it all.
 First published by Leslie Lamport in his seminal paper, *The Part-Time Parliament*, and later dissected for the masses in his publication *Paxos Made Simple*, the algorithm attempts to solve for consensus while striking a balance between maximizing availability (the protocol will not block on node failures, and will continue to run as long as a quorum can be reached) and guaranteeing strong consistency.